-The table below presents the findings of our work in response to the risks areas in our Audit Planning Report.
+The table below presents the findings of our work in response to the risks areas in our Audit Plan.

-What is the significant value for money risk?
 What arrangements did the risk affect?
 What are our findings?
-Single Council for West Suffolk Take informed decisions.
-We have undertaken the procedures set out in our strategy which have focused on: Plans to create a new 'single council' The approval process for creation of a singe Council; through the merger of Forest Heath District Council and St Edmundsbury How the Council assessed the business case to ensure best value on the future financial and non-financial returns; Borough Council have been approved by the respective Full Council and Cabinet's of The governance arrangements over any conflicts of interest; and, both Councils.
-The impact of the merger on the Medium Term Financial Strategy.
-Following a joint application to the Secretary of State, DCLG has announced they are minded to implement the plan which will see a parliamentary order being Our procedures have provided adequate assurance that the Council has followed the appropriate approval process based on adequate information. made to enable the change in 2019.
-We have no matters to report in relation to this risk.
+Take informed decisions.
+We have undertaken the procedures set out in our strategy which have focused on: The approval process for creation of a singe Council; How the Council assessed the business case to ensure best value on the future financial and non-financial returns; The governance arrangements over any conflicts of interest; and, The impact of the merger on the Medium Term Financial Strategy.
+Our procedures have provided adequate assurance that the Council has followed the appropriate processes based on adequate information.
+We have no matters to report in relation to this risk. the risk affect?